 - A writing sample that shows your best work.

-- This can be a revision of any academic essay that you have written for a class, such as English, English Literature, World Literature, History, Philosophy, etc.
+- Writing Sample can be a revision of any academic essay that you have written for a class, such as English, English Literature, World Literature, History, Philosophy, etc.

 - There is no page limit, but typically the length is within 4-10 pages, double-spaced.